Ashland Colony, Kansas – Extinct in Riley County

 In 1910, the old church was removed, and a new Gothic Revival-style church was built.
 St. Joseph’s Catholic Church held services until it closed in 1989.
 In 1993, the items inside the church, including the Stained Glass windows, were removed and auctioned off or taken to other churches.

-Today, all that is left of this community is St. Joseph’s Historic Church and Cemetery, located along McDowell Creek in Wingfield Township.
+Today, all this community has left is St. Joseph’s Historic Church and Cemetery, located along McDowell Creek in Wingfield Township.
 The church property is listed on the State Register of Historic Places.

 Also See: